-In a two-country Ricardian framework Marjit (2007) introduced the role of time zones by means of a rate of discount on the price of the final commodity.
+Marjit (2007) introduced the role of time zones in a two-country Ricardian framework by means of a rate of discount on the price of the final commodity.

 This discount rate captures the consumers' preference for a commodity.
-In absence of time zone difference and outsourcing possibility the production of a good requires two consecutive workdays implying a negative effect on consumers' valuation of the good.
+In the absence of time zone difference and outsourcing possibilities, the production of a good requires two consecutive workdays, implying a negative effect on consumers' valuation of the good.
 The negative effect would vanish if time zone difference is exploited by using the workday of another country.
-This makes the commodity available earlier and hence reduces/eliminates the time preference associated discount rate.
-In such a set up Marjit (2007) showed how time zone can emerge as another determinant of trade independent of endowment, technology and preference for variety.
-It has also been shown in the paper that for a negligible shipment cost (communication revolution made that possible) trade is gainful across different time zones.
-Note that the kind of trade the author stressed upon is absolutely virtual in nature, i.e. in business services.
-Though, he did not use any such identifying terminologies for service trade that takes advantage of the non-overlapping time zones.
+This makes the commodity available earlier and hence reduces/eliminates the time preferenceassociated discount rate.
+In such a setup Marjit (2007) showed how differences in time zones can emerge as another determinant of trade independent of endowment, technology and preference for variety.
+It has also been shown that for a negligible shipment cost (communication revolution made that possible), trade is gainful across different time zones.
+Even though he did not use any such identifying terminologies for service trade that takes advantage of the non-overlapping time zones, it should be noted that the kind of trade the author stressed is absolutely virtual in nature.
 He then extended the model for general equilibrium set up and validated the basic results.
-In terms of Marjit (2007) the difference in time zones is 'natural'.
-Later Kikuchi (2009) proposed a three country monopolistically competitive model of virtual trade with different time zones.
-He showed that under a reasonable condition outsourcing is more profitable than communication autarky.
-He further explored how outsourcing increases the division of labor and initiates a cumulative process implying further specialization in the business service sector.
-This model has been extended again for deriving the condition under which trading countries would gain if comparative advantage is driven by time zone difference.
+Marjit (2007) argues that the difference in time zones is 'natural'.
+Later, Kikuchi (2009) proposed a three country monopolistically competitive model of virtual trade with different time zones.
+He showed that under reasonable conditions, outsourcing is more profitable than communication autarky.
+He further explored how outsourcing increases the division of labor and initiates a cumulative process, implying further specialization in the business service sector.
+This model has been extended again for deriving the conditions under which trading countries would gain if comparative advantage is driven by time zone difference.

 In a very recent paper Kikuchi and Marjit (2011) framed a dynamic model of growth with time zone.
-They have shown how utilization of communication network such as internet can lead to a permanent increase in productivity and hence growth.
-The intuition is that trade across time zones increases working hours permanently in an integrated world.
+They have shown how utilization of communication networks such as the Internet can lead to a permanent increase in productivity and hence growth.
+Their theory is that trade across time zones increases working hours in an integrated world.

-By this time it is, perhaps, clear that total volume of trade has two components: physical trade and virtual trade.
+By this time it is perhaps clear that total volume of trade has two components: physical trade and virtual trade.
 Physical trade falls with distance.
-But my focus in this note is on the relationship between virtual trade and distance.
-The idea of virtual trade is essentially trade in services or trade in labor tasks that can be exported and imported back via internet.
-This part is relatively less explored.
-So in this note I strive to add some value to the existing literature which is yet to be highly researched.
-In doing so I attempt to relate physical distance influencing (non-) overlapping time zones between two trading partners with virtual trade.
-Notice that this kind of trade becomes a central issue of research only after information technology revolution.
+But my focus in this paper is on the relationship between virtual trade and distance.
+The idea of virtual trade is essentially trade in services or trade in labor tasks that can be exchanged via Internet.
+This aspect is relatively less explored in the existing literature.
+So here I strive to add some value to the existing material, which is yet to be highly researched.
+In doing this I attempt to relate physical distance influencing (non)overlapping time zones between two trading partners with virtual trade.
+Notice that this kind of trade became a central issue of research only after the information technology revolution.
 So a reduction in the cost of communication is the primary driving force for virtual trade.
 Hence I start with a negligible cost of communication.